-- F. Attempt to rotate the handlebar forward and backward in the stem.
-If it moves, the stem faceplate bolts are not tight enough.
-Grab the front and rear of the seat and attempt to twist and tilt it on the seatpost head.
-It should not move. - G. Brake Check.
+- E. Twist Checks.
+Secure the front wheel between your legs and turn the handlebar.
+If the handlebar and wheel move independently, the stem bolts are not tight enough.
+Use the torque wrench and correct bit to properly torque the bolts. - F. Attempt to rotate the handlebar forward and backward in the stem.
+If it moves, the stem faceplate bolts are not tight enough. - G. Brake Check.
 Confirm the front and rear brakes engage when the levers are squeezed.
-The brake lever and handlebar should not come into contact with the brakes fully engaged. - H. While squeezing the brakes, ensure the brake pads are contacting the wheel rim. - I. Tire Pressure.
-Inflate tires to the manufacturer's recommended ressure marked on the sidewall of the tire. - J. Wheel Engagement.
-Verify the front and rear quick-release skewers are tight.
-When properly tensioned, the lever should leave an imprint on your hand as you close it.
+The brake lever and handlebar should not come into contact with the brakes fully engaged. - H. Tire Pressure.
+Inflate tires to the manufacturer's recommended ressure marked on the sidewall of the tire. - I. Wheel Engagement.
+Verify the front skewer is tight.
+When properly tensioned, the wrench should leave an imprint on your hand as you close it.